Cassandra Peterson: Elvira begins: Movie Macabre

 The Elvira character soon evolved from an obscure cult figure to a lucrative brand.
-She was associated with many products through the 1980s and 1990s, including Halloween costumes, comic books, action figures, trading cards, pinball machines, Halloween decor, model kits, calendars, perfume and dolls.
+She has been associated with many products through the 1980s and 1990s, including Halloween costumes, comic books, action figures, trading cards, pinball machines, Halloween decor, model kits, calendars, perfume and dolls.
 She has appeared on the cover of Femme Fatales magazine five times.
-Her popularity reached its zenith with the release of the 1988 feature film Elvira: Mistress of the Dark, on whose script, written directly for the screen, Peterson collaborated with John Paragon and Sam Egan.
+In 1984, she hosted her own six-hour Halloween special on MTV, which included skits and music videos and returned to host another four-hour Halloween special in 1986.
+That same year, she also was a guest commentator at Wrestlemania 2 in the Los Angeles segments alongside Jesse Ventura and Lord Alfred Hayes.
+Elvira's popularity reached its zenith with the release of the 1988 feature film Elvira: Mistress of the Dark, on whose script Peterson collaborated with John Paragon and Sam Egan.
+From 1989 through 1991, Peterson appeared as Elvira in a series of commercials promoting World Championship Wrestling's annual Halloween Havoc pay-per-view events.

 After several years of attempts to make a sequel to Elvira: Mistress of the Dark, Cassandra and her manager and then-husband Mark Pierson decided to finance a second movie.
 In November 2000, Peterson wrote, again in collaboration with Paragon, and co-produced Elvira's Haunted Hills.
 The film was shot in Romania for just under one million dollars.
 With little budget left for promotion, Cassandra and Mark screened the film at AIDS charity fund raisers across America.
 For many people in attendance, this was their first opportunity to see the woman behind the Elvira character.
 On July 5, 2002, Elvira's Haunted Hills had its official premiere in Hollywood.
 Elvira arrived at the premiere in her Macabre Mobile.
 The film was later screened at the 2003 Cannes Film Festival.

 In September 2010, Elvira's Movie Macabre returned to television syndication, this time with public domain films.
 In October 2014, it was revealed that a new series of thirteen episodes had been produced, 13 Nights of Elvira for Hulu.
 The show premiered on October 19, 2014, running through to Halloween.

 As of September 2018, Peterson was working to develop a direct sequel to 1988's Elvira: Mistress of the Dark, as well as an animated Elvira project.